 Healthcare professionals describe the extent of breast cancer progression in stages.
 This information is incredibly important when making decisions regarding treatment.

 The stages of breast cancer are as follows:

-- Stage 4.
-Breast cancer has developed in other areas of the body outside the breast and lymph nodes, often in the bones, lungs, brain, or liver.
-Treatment at this stage focuses on controlling the cancer and preventing it from spreading any farther.
+- Stage 4: Breast cancer has developed in other areas, often in the bones, lungs, brain, or liver.
+Doctors still consider this stage treatable but not curable.
+Treatment at this stage focuses on controlling the cancer and preventing it from spreading any further.

 Cancer that has already spread to other areas of the body, or stage 4 cancer, is more likely to spread further.

 Growth or spread within a year will often depend on personal factors, including: